Sport in Worthing: 21st century

 The Worthing Triathlon started in 2004, and is a standard distance triathlon involving a 1.5 km sea swim, 41 km undulating bike and 10 km promenade run, with the option of a Relay Triathlon for novices or those injured.
 In 2010 the first Birdman swimming race took place near Worthing Pier, with 2 km and 1 km races.
 The event takes place before the Worthing Birdman event which moved to the town in 2008.
 In basketball, the Worthing Thunder won back-to-back titles in the English Basketball League in 2006 and 2007.
 In 2008 Thunder returned to the British Basketball League, bringing top-flight basketball back to Worthing for the first time since 1999.

 Worthing's first major kitesurfing event, the Big Air Open Kitesurfing Classic will take place on 14 July 2012 as part of the 2012 Olympic Torch Relay weekend in the town.

 In August 2012, the new cyclosportive known as The Devil in the Downs will take place, forming part of Worthing Excelsior Cycling Club 125th anniversary celebrations.
 Made up of three events, there will be a ride of 125 km known as the Devil in the Downs, a ride of 85 km known as the Little Devil and a ride of 50 km, known as the Little Imp.
 The event replaces Worthing's first sportive, known as the Worthing 125, which had courses of 125 miles and 125 km.

 Famous sportsmen

-Peter Bonetti and Eric Parsons (football), Donald Smith, Arthur Somerset, Neil Lenham and Jason Lewry (cricket), Martin Lee (tennis), David Evans and David Leadbetter (golf), Angela Barnwell (freestyle swimming), David Bryant (bowls), Lisa John (ten-pin bowling), Byron Dafoe (ice hockey), Lewis Crathern (kitesurfing), Alan Warren (sailing).
+Peter Bonetti and Eric Parsons and Harrison Reed (football), Donald Smith, Arthur Somerset, Neil Lenham and Jason Lewry (cricket), Martin Lee (tennis), David Evans and David Leadbetter (golf), Angela Barnwell (freestyle swimming), David Bryant (bowls), Lisa John (ten-pin bowling), Byron Dafoe (ice hockey), Lewis Crathern (kitesurfing), Alan Warren (sailing).